gamell/fetch-base64/README.md

 # Fetch Base64
 A node package to retrieve fetch local or remote files in base64 encoding.
-Useful for embedding assets (images, web fonts, etc.) into HTML or CSS documents.
+Useful for inlining assets (images, web fonts, etc.) into HTML or CSS documents.

-Disclaimer: I've only used this for images so far, but there is no reason why it should not work for any other kind of file.

 If you find a bug please report it [here](https://github.com/gamell/fetch-base64/issues).